-Statistics from the 2013 UNAIDS report show that South Africa has one of the largest HIV prevalence rates in the world.
+Statistics from the 2015 UNAIDS Report show that South Africa has one of the largest HIV prevalence rates in the world.
 Among those infected with HIV are hundreds of thousands of children.
 Millions more have been orphaned by AIDS.

-AIDS was responsible for 35% of deaths in children under the age of five in 2010 there, and it is the leading cause of death for women with children.
+In 2010, AIDS was responsible for 35% of deaths in South African children under the age of five , and is the leading cause of death for women with children.

-As a result, there are 2,400,000 orphaned children (aged 0-17) living in South Africa who lost their parents to AIDS.
+As a result, there are 2.1 million orphaned children (aged 0-17) living in South Africa who have lost their parents to AIDS.

 The Impact on children beyond the trauma of the death of a parent, children orphaned by AIDS are subject to stigma and discrimination, abuse, and exploitation.
 They are also at higher risk for contracting HIV.
 Children affected by AIDS are more likely than their peers to: